Health Risks Linked to Obesity

-Osteoarthritis is a common joint condition that most often affects the knee, hip, and back.
-Carrying extra pounds places extra pressure on these joints and wear away the cartilage (tissue that cushions the joints) that normally protects them.
+Osteoarthritis is a common joint condition that most often affects the knee, hip, or back.
+Carrying extra pounds places extra pressure on these joints and wears away the cartilage (tissue cushioning the joints) that normally protects them.

-Weight loss can decrease stress on the knees, hips, and lower back and may improve the symptoms of osteoarthritis.
+Weight loss can ease stress on the knees, hips, and lower back and may improve the symptoms of osteoarthritis.

-Over the short term, sudden weight changes may lead to an attack of gout.
+Over the short term, sudden weight changes may lead to a flare-up of gout.
 If you have a history of gout, check with your doctor for the best way to lose weight.

 Sleep apnea is a breathing condition that's linked to being overweight.

 Sleep apnea can cause a person to snore heavily and to briefly stop breathing during sleep.
 Sleep apnea may cause daytime sleepiness and make heart disease and stroke more likely.

 Weight loss often improves sleep apnea.